fdac20/news/README.md

 # Class on Sep 18
   - The remaining teams are formed: **Everyone** has a final project at the end of the class
-  - Start brainstorming/writing final project proposal (see
+  - Start brainstorming/writing final project proposal (see Sep 25)

 # Class on Sep 16
    - Remaining final project pitches are due